wohshon/wohshon.github.io/_posts/2020-11-08-pulling-historical-intraday-stock-info.markdown

 The steps to pull data of the remainding 5000 ish records is straightforwad.
 I had a loop to read through the array of tickers and call the remote API one by one.
 As my error handling is not sophiscated, I break up the retrival into managable sizes by allowing a start and end row.

 The API actually returns the results in Json format, I originally returned a massive array of arrays, with each ticker symbol pointing to an array of their historical data.
 But my friend (or the tool) couldn't handle the json format.
 So we switched over to csv format, with a flat layout, repeating the ticker value every single row.
+Some manipulation is done to format the Date info into a String as well.

 e.g. output